TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/sea-level/readme.md

 >
 > The real name of the medicine is `methotrexate` but I'm going to refer to it as "medifate".

 "Yes.
 We'll probably start you on some medifate.
-I just need you to do some tests today—"
+Today I just need you to do some tests."

 (Oh no, another blood test!?)